trquhuytin/LAV-CVPR21/README.md

 # Learning by Aligning Videos in Time (CVPR 2021)

-This repository contains the official implementation of our CVPR 2021 paper (https://openaccess.thecvf.com/content/CVPR2021/papers/Haresh_Learning_by_Aligning_Videos_in_Time_CVPR_2021_paper.pdf)
+This repository contains the official implementation of our CVPR 2021 paper (https://openaccess.thecvf.com/content/CVPR2021/papers/Haresh_Learning_by_Aligning_Videos_in_Time_CVPR_2021_paper.pdf).

-If you use the code, please cite
+If you use the code, please cite our paper:

 ```
 @inproceedings{haresh2021learning,